compsocialscience/summer-institute/2024/chicago/pre_arrival.md

 ## Computing environment

-### R
+### Python

-Some of the activities will require coding, and we will support R. You are welcome to use other languages, but we cannot guarantee that we can support them.
-Before SICSS you should install a modern, stable-release version of [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/).
+Some of the activities will require coding, and we will support Python.
+You are welcome to use other languages, but we cannot guarantee that we can support them.
 ### Slack

 Before participating at SICSS-Chicago 2024, you should have an account in the SICSS Slack workspace.
 If you have not used Slack before, you should review these [getting started](https://slack.com/help/categories/360000049043-Getting-started) materials.
 Slack can be hard to use at first, but we've found that it is the best way to enable everyone to collaborate.